meilisearch/documentation/reference/features/search_parameters.md

 ### Phrase search

-You can enclose search terms in double quotes (`"`), in which case MeiliSearch will only return documents containing all terms in the order they were given.
-This is called a [phrase search](/learn/what_is_meilisearch/features.md#phrase-search).
+If you enclose search terms in double quotes (`"`), MeiliSearch will only return documents containing those terms in the order they were given.
+This is called a **phrase search**.

 Phrase searches are case-insensitive and ignore [soft separators such as `-`, `,`, and `:`](/reference/under_the_hood/datatypes.md).
 Hard separators within a phrase search effectively split the query into different phrase searches: `"Octavia.Butler"` will return the same results as `"Octavia" "Butler"`.